easton36/alta-parking-reservations/README.md

 ## Commands

-- `!watch <date>` - Watches for parking availability on the specified date.
-Date format is `YYYY-MM-DD`.
+- `!watch <date> <private|public>` - Watches for parking availability on the specified date.
+Optionally, you can specify `private` or `public` to check for private or public parking availability ONLY.
+Defaults to checking for both.